veebch/bbq/README.md

 # The Daily Basic Bitch Quote (and WAD and Headline and Cartoon) Scraper

-This is a script that parses content from [r/quotes](https://reddit.com/r/quotes) and tidies it up a little to make a ever-changing Quote poster, using content from the hive-mind that is the internet.
+This is a script that parses content from [r/quotes](https://reddit.com/r/quotes) and tidies it up a little to make an ever-changing Quote poster, using content from the hive-mind that is the internet.

 The quote is then displayed on the attached [Waveshare 6inch HD ePaper](https://www.waveshare.com/6inch-hd-e-paper-hat.htm).